johnballantyne/FitImagePlus/README.md

 A modified version of the Photoshop Fit Image script to allow selection of a re-sampling method

 This just adds a drop down box to the existing script so that you can select which re-sampling method to use.
-More info [here](http://graphicdesign.stackexchange.com/q/18358/8708)
+More info [here](http://graphicdesign.stackexchange.com/q/18358/8708).
+Compatible with CS3 and up.

 ###Old 'n' Busted:
 ![Fit Image](http://i.stack.imgur.com/0v9ub.png)